JakeSteam/blog-personal/_posts/2024-04-30-android-games-late-april-2024.md

 In Office Cat, you are managing an office building with multiple companies inside, similar to a WeWork or other shared building.
 As might be expected, higher tier companies pay more, but also have higher requirements to sign a contract (e.g. seat count) or pay full rent (e.g. quality of items).

 The gameplay loop is a standard "earn passive income, use it to purchase items that increase quality, increasing passive income".
-However, unlike some games that have a very simple "upgrade bathroom from level 20 to 21", every room has multiple items that can be upgraded, plus shared rooms like bathroom, break room, or recreation room.
+However, unlike some games that have a very simple "upgrade bathroom from level 20 to 21", every room has multiple items that can be upgraded, including shared rooms like bathroom, break room, or recreation room.

 This has the great side effect of _every_ purchase you make having a positive impact.
 For example, perhaps you have a low tier company in a high quality office room, surely upgrading that room further would be pointless?
 Well, there's probably better things to upgrade, but you'll still earn more from improving their plants!
 As such, you can never make an objectively wrong decision, merely a not-optimal one, drastically reducing any pressure.